After a century of waiting, Russians witness a royal wedding once more

 Updated October 2, 2021 at 3:08 PM ET

-St. Petersburg, Russia — Descendants of the Tsarist Romanov dynasty were married in the first royal wedding in over a century — kicking off a weekend of lavish events that sparked public curiosity, awe, and derision in seemingly equal measure.
+ST. PETERSBURG, Russia — Descendants of the czarist Romanov dynasty were married in the country's first royal wedding in over a century — kicking off a weekend of lavish events that sparked public curiosity, awe and derision in seemingly equal measure.

-Under the dome of Saint Issac's Cathedral in Russia's former imperial capital city, Grand Duke George Mikhailovich Romanov, 40, married his Italian bride, Victoria Romanovna Bettarini, 39, in an Orthodox ceremony on Friday before priests and several hundred assembled guests.
+Under the dome of St. Isaac's Cathedral in Russia's former imperial capital city, Grand Duke George Mikhailovich Romanov, 40, married his Italian bride, Victoria Romanovna Bettarini, 39, in an Orthodox ceremony on Friday before priests and several hundred guests.

 The clout of Russia's ultra-conservative movement was also on display — with the controversial "orthodox oligarch," Konstantin Malofeev, taking a prominent role in the ceremony and the nationalist philosopher Alexander Dugin among prominent guests.

 "It's a kind of imperial wedding.
-A remembrance of eternal Russia — of sacred Tsars and patriarchs and (the) church," Dugin said in an interview with NPR.
+A remembrance of eternal Russia — of sacred czars and patriarchs and (the) church," Dugin said in an interview with NPR.

 Even after their deaths, the Romanovs' story wound through the 20th century

-It was in this city in 1917 that the last sitting Russian Tsar Nicholas II was overthrown — setting in motion a grim series of events.
+It was in this city in 1917 that the last sitting Russian czar, Nicholas II, was overthrown — setting in motion a grim series of events.

-The Tsarist family — Nicholas, his wife, and five children — were banished to the city of Yekaterinburg and later executed by a Bolshevik firing squad in a merchant's cellar.
+The czarist family — Nicholas, his wife and five children — were eventually banished to the city of Yekaterinburg and later executed by a Bolshevik firing squad in a merchant's cellar.

-"Nicholas only had time to say, 'What?'' before the bullets starting flying," says Olga Vdovichenko, 32, who guides local tours about the last Tsarist family.
+"Nicholas only had time to say, 'What?' before the bullets starting flying," says Olga Vdovichenko, 32, who guides local tours about the last czarist family.

 "In the Soviet Union, no one talked about them," she adds.
 "But growing up, I read everything I could get my hands on."